kalfasyan/plakakia/README.md

  ☑️ ~~Support other annotation formats (e.g. coco).~~ (only input for now)
  ☑️ ~~Provide tiling functionality without any labels needed.~~
  ☑️ ~~Add support for segmentation tasks (tile both input images and masks).~~
+ ☑️ ~~Add a demo app for the users to be able to see the tiling applied on an image.~~
  ⬜️ Add less strict (flexible) duplicate removal methods to avoid missing bounding boxes.
  ⬜️ Consider bounding boxes in tiles if they *partially* belong to one.
  ⬜️ Support reading annotations from a dataframe/csv file.